BetterRimworlds/ComaDrug/README.md

 1. **Research**: Complete the "Medical Comas" research project (requires Medicine Production).
 2. **Production**: Craft the coma-inducing drug at a drug lab (requires medicine, devilstrand, and 1 luciferium).
 3. **Administration**: Select the pawn, go to the Health tab, and select "Administer coma drug".
-4. **Duration**: The coma will last approximately 24 in-game hours, depending on the pawn's metabolism.
 5. **Recovery**: Monitor pawns coming out of a coma as they may be disoriented.

 The drug is balanced to: